hb0nes/epic-games-yoink/README.md

 - Fill in your username & password as well, to be able to log into the Epic Games store.
 - Rename config.yaml.example to config.yaml and make sure it is in the same directory as your executable.
 - Make sure you have Chrome installed, and run the program!
+IMPORTANT - Epic Games Store only accepts e-mail, not your actual username, apparently.
 ## Automatic
 `Regarding the secrets, follow the instructions above.`
 There is no support for 2FA (yet).